garvae/web-assets-generator/README.md

 ## 📦 Favicon bundle

-[web-assets-generator][wag] generates the most complete bundle of favicon-images using 2 great tools under the hood ([realfavicongenerator] & [pwa-asset-generator]).
+[web-assets-generator][repo] generates the most complete bundle of favicon-images using 2 great tools under the hood ([realfavicongenerator] & [pwa-asset-generator]).

-At the moment, [web-assets-generator][wag] does not provide the ability to customize the settings of these tools, however, this may be implemented in the future.
+At the moment, [web-assets-generator][repo] does not provide the ability to customize the settings of these tools, however, this may be implemented in the future.

 There is a lot of information on the topic of favicons on the Internet, but collecting all this information into a single standardized document is quite difficult.
-However, [web-assets-generator][wag] collects the most optimal (in the opinion of the author) bundle of favicon images and immediately inserts the corresponding tags into the index.html.
+However, [web-assets-generator][repo] collects the most optimal (in the opinion of the author) bundle of favicon images and immediately inserts the corresponding tags into the index.html.
-If you think that some favicons are unnecessary, or incorrect, or there is not enough of them, and I will be glad to see your [issues][issue] or [pull requests][pull request] 🙏.
+If you think that some favicons are unnecessary, or incorrect, or there is not enough of them, and I will be glad to see your [issues][issue] or [pull requests][pr] 🙏.

 <br/>

-## ✨ Features that may be developed in the future
+## ✨ Future plans

 ✨️ Excluding meta tags not passed in the config <br/>
+✨️ Receiving reviews from SEO specialists and improving generated meta tags <br/>
 ✨️ Customizable `index.html` minifier <br/>
 ✨️ Config for the [realfavicongenerator] <br/>
 ✨️ Config for the [pwa-asset-generator] <br/>